Chrome Licenses: Settings Overview & Benefits

 Using ScreenCloud without kiosk mode, how does this affect me?

 Kiosk mode is not required to run the ScreenCloud app on a Chrome device but it is recommended for a few reasons which will greatly improve your experience.
-Here's some reasons why we don't recommend using the ScreenCloud player app without kiosk mode:
+Here are some reasons why we don't recommend using the ScreenCloud player app without kiosk mode:

 - The ScreenCloud app will not start automatically once the device is turned on